 Do you use the moment to strengthen your own ego position or do you use the moment to enter into a much broader seeing and connecting?
 Two very different ways of seeing!

-Since then I have watched a presentation (almost 2 hours) on YouTube that Rob Bell gave last summer entitled “Everything is Spiritual” where he gives an interesting picture of Creation following the “Big Bang”.
+Since then I have watched a presentation (almost 2 hours) on YouTube that Rob Bell gave in the summer of 2016 entitled “Everything is Spiritual” where he gives an interesting picture of Creation following the “Big Bang”.
 Much of it fitted with what I have been learning about some of the modern views of science.

 In January 2017 I was introduced to Bruce Lipton and his “Biology of Belief” and his work on Epigenetics.
 Now in May I have listened to Greg Braden talking about New Scientific Discoveries.
 I had long had doubts about some aspects of Darwin’s Theory of Evolution.
 I now have even more unanswered questions!